Land Your Dream Job

 • He stifled his restlessness, thinking that a major change was out of the question.

-• His unhappiness at work crept into his personal life, and he found himself irritable, taking his frustration out on the people closest to him.
+• His unhappiness at work crept into his personal life, and he found himself taking frustration out on the people closest to him.

 Within months of committing to explore new avenues (and sectors), Caleb landed an offer with a nonprofit that supports local green energy projects and was able to bridge the gap between a stagnant career path and his dream of contributing in a bigger way.

-If you have aspirations that are similar to Caleb’s, here are some common mistakes to avoid as you search for the perfect switch.
+If you have aspirations that are similar to Caleb’s, here are some common career change mistakes to avoid as you search for the perfect nonprofit job opportunity.

 Perfectionism casts a long shadow across a career changer’s dreams.
 Most people strive to draw a detailed pathway from the “you are here” spot on their personal map to a place they covet, and only when they have each step carefully marked, are they ready to take action.

-The problem with this approach is that no one can anticipate and plan for everything.
-As Bill Burnett and Dave Evans say in their popular career exploration book, Designing Your Life, "plans don’t survive first contact with reality.”
+The problem with this approach is that no one can anticipate and plan for everything!
 Everything looks pretty on paper when there are no moving parts, cranky children, or economic downturns.

-A bridge from one industry to another, graduate school can equip you as a sector-switchers with the skills, knowledge, and experiences that make you successful and effective in social-impact careers.
-You also develop your resume and make vital connections via this route.
+For some, graduate school can equip you with the specific skills, knowledge, and experiences that make you successful and effective in a social-impact career.
+You will also develop your resume and make vital connections via this route.

-For other people, however, graduate school isn’t a realistic option and may be a path that looks enticing, but doesn’t guarantee a solid job offer at the other end.
-It's important to assess grad school's fit, costs, and deliverables before you head in that direction.
+For others, graduate school isn’t a realistic option.
+Nothing is guaranteed, so you'll have to really consider whether the time and financial commitment is worth it.
+It's important to assess a grad school's fit, costs, and deliverables before you head in that direction.

-Instead of revamping his resume as part of his career change process, Caleb set up a series of informational interviews with people who were serving in jobs he coveted.
+Instead of revamping his resume right away, Caleb set up a series of informational interviews with people who were serving in jobs he coveted.

 “It was a scary process for me because I didn’t know what to expect, and some people were short with me or brushed me off,” he said.
 “Plus, I’m an introvert, so it sounded like a process that wouldn’t work for me.
 But most of the people I met were really nice.
 They genuinely wanted to help me.”

-Don't underestimate the importance of old-fashioned personal connection.
-Most of your breakthroughs will come from direct contact with people in the fields you want to enter.
+Don't underestimate the importance of old-fashioned personal connections—most of your breakthroughs will come from contact with people in the fields you want to enter.
 You may receive a recommendation to attend a conference, drop in on a Meetup, explore a graduate program or a certificate, or meet with other professionals that your contacts connect you with.

-In addition to your efforts to meet people face-to-face and expand your network with purpose, it’s important to polish your resume and tailor it to fit every submission.
+Then, in addition to meeting people face-to-face and expanding your network with purpose, it’s important to polish your resume and tailor it to fit every submission.

 If you dream about making a change, start now with small steps that give you data about whether your direction fits your expectations.
-Research target organizations using Idealist’s listings (there are more than 120,000 organizations there to explore) to start your journey.
+Research target organizations using Idealist’s job listings (there are more than 150,000 organizations there to explore!) to start your journey.

 Explore Jobs on Idealist